cabforum/smime/SBR.md

                CAA 0 contactphone "+1 (555) 123-4567"
 ```

-The contactphone property MAY be critical if the domain owner does not want CAs who do not understand it to issue certificates for the domain.
+The contactphone property MAY be critical if the domain owner does not want CAs who do not understand it to issue Certificates for the domain.

 ## A.2 DNS TXT methods